ZhangJD-ong/STRIDE/README.md

 ```
 ![image](https://github.com/ZhangJD-ong/STRIDE/blob/main/Img/Brain_results.png)

-## 🛠️ ImageJ/Fiji plugin: STRIDE
+## 🛠️ ImageJ/Fiji Plugin: STRIDE

-### Install required python packages:
+### Install Required Python Packages
-This plugin still works based on Pytorch enviroment, all required packages need to be installed first.
+The plugin requires a PyTorch environment with all necessary packages:
 ```
 pip install -r requirements.txt
 ```
-### Install ImageJ/Fiji:
+### Install ImageJ/Fiji
-You can download the ImageJ/Fiji via [ImageJ/Fiji](https://imagej.net/software/fiji/downloads)
+Download ImageJ/Fiji from the [official website](https://imagej.net/software/fiji/downloads)

-### Deploy denoising plugin (STRIDE)
+### Deploy the STRIDE Plugin
-*  Download the STRIDE plugin package from this repository (Plugin folder).
+*  Download the STRIDE plugin package from the Plugin folder in this repository
-*  Find the location where you install your ImageJ/Fiji, put the STRIDE folder in plugins folder. (./fiji-win64/Fiji.app/plugins)
+*  Copy the STRIDE folder to your ImageJ/Fiji plugins directory (./fiji-win64/Fiji.app/plugins)
-*  Restart Imagej/Fiji
+*  Restart ImageJ/Fiji

-### Test if you install the STRIDE sucessfully
+### Verify Installation
-* In the plugins menu, see if you have STRIDE option.
+* Check the plugins menu for the STRIDE option
-* Open a 3D image stack in ImageJ, and click the STRIDE plugin.
+* Open a 3D image stack in ImageJ and launch the STRIDE plugin
-* Choose epoch = 1, iter_num = 1, t = 16 and start denosing.
-If you don't get any results within 1 hour, you may fail to install STRIDE.
+* Set epoch = 1, iter_num = 1, t = 16 and start denoising
+* If no results appear within 1 hour, the installation may have failed

-### STRIDE usage:
+### Using STRIDE
-Once the plugin is successfully installed, congratulations — you're ready to use it!
-Just follow the steps below:
+Once successfully installed:
-* Open the noisy image in ImageJ.
-Remenber only one image everytime.
+* Open a single noisy image in ImageJ
-* Click STRIDE in plugins menu, choose proper paramters.
-You can also use the default settings.
+* Click STRIDE in the plugins menu and configure parameters (default settings are available)
-* Wait about 1-5 hours, depending on your data size and GPUs.
+* Processing typically takes 1-5 hours, depending on data size and GPU capability
-* All denoised images will be displed in the screen after denosing.
-Remenber save them before closing them.
+* Denoised images will display automatically - remember to save them before closing

 ## 📚 Acknowledgements